welcomegeek/welcomegeek/wiki/main_page.md

   - [Mailing List](https://wiki.opennic.org/opennic/mailinglist)

 ## Notes
+[^1]: Works for Android TV, but not with Android Go
-[^1]: The link that provides the official .chan website to register a domain is down, try using [this](http://opennic.chan/register/)
+[^2]: The link that provides the official .chan website to register a domain is down, try using [this](http://opennic.chan/register/)